doubleedesign/testing-notebook/docs/case-studies/wc-custom-pricing/overview.md

 test_tools: [Pest,Playwright]
 sidebarDepth: 0
 ---

-# Case Study: Custom Pricing for a WooCommerce site

 This case study showcases an example of how different types of testing can be used to test the same functionality.
 It is designed to explore:
 - some of the ways that different types of testing can complement each other